 As freaky looking as we may find them, spiders are actually fantastic for the environment - they keep all the other creepy crawlies and bugs in check!
 However, we can all agree that they are hardly something that we would like in our homes.
 Imagine waking up to a Huntsman spider on the wall right next to you!
 Ugh!

 Miss Muffet’s Revenge is great in that it helps keep spiders out, without having to kill them.
-This way, they can still help contribute to the local ecosystem.
+This way, as a spider repellent, they can still help contribute to the local ecosystem.
 However, it is important to recognize which spider is which, and what they do.
-So we have compiled a handy list of the most common spiders you may find around your home, how to identify them, what they do, and what to do if you happen to get bitten.
+So we have compiled a handy list of the most common house spiders you may find around your home, how to identify them and what they do.

 1. White-Tailed Spider

 These guys are found all throughout Australia and are most recognizable by the white tip on the end of their abdomen.
 For those who have not seen one before, they are actually very small!
 Females are no longer than 2cm, while males are much smaller at only 1.3cm.
 White-tailed spiders are normally found underneath barks, rocks, leaf litter and logs in bushland and around the home and garden.
 If you are to find one accidentally wander in to your home, it will generally be during late summer to early autumn and can be found any kinds of nooks and crannies that may attract their prey.
 White-tail spiders are great to have around as they actually prey on insects as well as other spiders including daddy-long-legs, redbacks and black house spiders.
 They are most active at night, as this is when their various prey is out hunting.

 2. Black House Spider